Psychology Degrees, Schools, and Careers in Colorado

 Online Psychology Schools in Colorado

 There is a fair number of online psychology degree programs in the state of Colorado.
 Considering that there are only 20 different schools that offer psychology programs, it is fairly impressive that six of them offer online degree programs in the discipline.
 Additionally, Adams State College offers an online Master of Arts in School Counseling, and Naropa University in Boulder offers a few different Master of Arts degrees in subfields of Transpersonal Psychology.
 The University of Northern Colorado offers a few different master’s degrees as well, and at the University of Phoenix in Colorado Springs, you can pursue an online Doctor of Philosophy in Industrial/Organizational Psychology or Master of Science in Counseling.
-The largest number of online degrees, however, can be found at the University of the Rockies, which offers 31 different online master’s and doctoral degrees.

 Although these are already plenty, you have even more options if you are interested in a psychology degree in the state of Colorado.
 Some popular choices include Walden University, Capella University, and the Adler School of Professional Psychology; these schools offer both undergraduate and graduate degrees online, and they are open to students who live all over the United States.
 In addition, there are many other online psychology schools to which you have access in this state, and you should do the appropriate legwork in order to find the one that is best suited to your particular career goals.